Spontaneous symmetry breaking of $\mathrm{SO}(2N)$ in Gross--Neveu theory from $2+\epsilon$ expansion: Renormalization group

-\paragraph{Adjoint-Nematic subspace:} Another fixed point appears in the one-loop closed subspace where only $g_3 \neq 0$, given by
+\paragraph{Adjoint-nematic subspace:} Another fixed point appears in the one-loop closed subspace where only $g_3 \neq 0$, given by

 It corresponds to adjoint-nematic quantum criticality with order parameter $\langle \bar{\chi} (\mathbb{A}_a \otimes \gamma_\mu)\chi\rangle > 0$.
 It is the lower-dimensional analog of the nematic critical point identified at and beyond mean-field in $2+1$ dimensions~\cite{Herbut:2023une,Han:2024ird}.
-Note that $g^\star_{\mathrm{N}} \sim N_f$, and hence the fixed point moves towards infinity in the limit $N_f \to \infty$.
+Note that $g^\star_{\mathrm{N}} \sim N_f$, and hence the fixed point moves toward infinity in the limit $N_f \to \infty$.
 The same is true for all $N_f$ in the limit $N \to 1^+$, for which the corresponding interaction coincides with the Thirring coupling~\cite{Bondi:1989gba}.
 The absence of a fixed-point for $N > 1$ that lies purely on the axis defined by the Thirring-like coupling $g_3$ in the large-$N_f$ limit is related to the vanishing $\beta$ function of the Thirring coupling at all loop-orders in $d=1+1$ dimensions for irreducible representations of the Lorentz group~\cite{BONDI1989345}.
 The appearance of a $g_3^2/N_f$ term at finite $N_f$ and $N > 1$ is related to the multiplicity of the degrees of freedom, as also observed in related systems~\cite{Gehring:2015,Ladovrechis:2023}.
-For $N_f = 1$, $g^\star_{\mathrm{N}}$ becomes equal to the GNI fixed point, since for $\tilde{g}$ in Eq.~\eqref{eq:FPsymCoord}, we find $\tilde{g}(g^\star_\mathrm{N}) = -1/4(N-1)$.
+For $N_f = 1$, $g^\star_{\mathrm{N}}$ becomes equal to the GNI fixed point, i.e.,

+as directly follows from Eq.~\eqref{eq:gtilde}.
 Notably, this differs from the result obtained with Wilsonian RG in $d=2+1$~\cite{Han:2024ird}, where the adjoint-nematic fixed point coincides with the Gaussian fixed point for $N_f = 1$.

 We are also interested in fixed points that correspond to symmetric-tensor criticality, described by the order parameter $\langle \bar{\chi} (\mathbb{S}_a \otimes \mathbbm{1}_2) \chi \rangle$.
-Note, however, that a finite $g_2$ always induces a flow of $g_3$, and together they lead to a non-trivial flow of $g_1$ and $g_4$.
+Note, however, that a finite $g_2$ always induces a flow of $g_3$, and together they lead to a nontrivial flow of $g_1$ and $g_4$.
 Hence, there is no subspace that includes such a fixed point, and the full coupling space has to be analyzed.
 The identification of a suitable fixed point simplifies in the large-$N_f$ limit of the one-loop $\beta$ functions, where the individual $\beta$ functions decouple and reduce to

 Note again the absence of a $g_3^2$ term in the large-$N_f$ limit, since $g^\star_\mathrm{N} \to \infty$.
 We can now clearly identify the IR stable fixed point